This post may contain affiliate links. Read the full disclosure here.

 As parents with small children we know going to the beach is anything but simple.
 First, there’s the fact that we only have so many hands, and when you go to the beach you need to bring a lot of stuff on top of carrying a kid or two.
 Then once you’re there you have to worry about babies in diapers, toddler’s who are potty training, sun protection, ocean safety, snacks, toys and entertainment, sand in mouths, sand in eyes, and sand pretty much everywhere else…I think you get the point.

 Going to the beach with kids is just not quite as relaxing or easy as it was once upon a time when you went to the beach with just adults.

-However, if you are completely prepared and have all the beach essentials you need than going to the beach with kids doesn’t have to be so complicated.
+However, if you are completely prepared and have all the beach essentials you need when going to the beach with kids then it doesn’t have to be so complicated.
 Bringing the right stuff can mean the difference between a beach trip with kids that’s actually enjoyable and a beach trip that’s miserable for everyone.